MicrosoftDocs/sql-docs/docs/database-engine/deprecated-database-engine-features-in-sql-server-2017.md

 ---
-title: "Deprecated Database Engine Features | Microsoft Docs"
+title: "Deprecated database engine features in SQL Server 2017 | Microsoft Docs"
 titleSuffix: "SQL Server 2019"
 description: Find out about deprecated database engine features that are still available in SQL Server 2017 (14.x), but shouldn't be used in new applications. ms.custom: "seo-lt-2019"